NielPajemolin/OngdiSphere/README.md

     cd [YOUR PROJECT DIRECTORY NAME]
     ```

-### Step 2: Install Dependencies
+### Step 2: Install Dependencies and Launch

-Run the following command inside the project directory to download all necessary packages:
+1.  **Install Dependencies:** Run the following command inside the project directory to download all necessary packages:

     ```bash
     flutter pub get
+    ```

- **Launch the App:**
+2.  **Launch the App:** Connect a physical device or start an emulator, then run the application:

     ```bash
     flutter run
     ```